Welcome to today's edition of the Rush 24-7 podcast.

 We have underestimated the calamity.

-It's just, it's it's hilarious.
+It's just, it's hilarious.

 He was one of the top two or three leaders there.

-Uh The new president of Iran is a terrorist.
+The new president of Iran is a terrorist.

-Donald Scherer, retired Navy captain for a time a cellmate of Colonel Scott at the prison in Northern Tehran, remembered Mr. Amanijad as a hardliner, a cruel individual.
+Donald Scherer, retired Navy captain, for a time a cellmate of Colonel Scott at the prison in northern Tehran, remembered Mr. Amanijad as a hardliner, a cruel individual.

-It's been uh long known that the new prime minister, new president, who was then a 23-year-old engineering student at a university in Tehran, played a critical role in planning the embassy.
+It's been long known that the new prime minister, new president, who was then a 23-year-old engineering student at a university in Tehran, played a critical role in planning the embassy.

 He admits it.

-Now they're they're arguing over whether the pictures today equal the pictures of the guy, you know, back in 1979.
+Now, they're arguing over whether the pictures today equal the pictures of the guy, you know, back in 1979.

-I just got a I just got an email.
+Back after this, I just got an email.

 Here, Rush.